Need to talk? Call 1800 882 436.

 Here are some questions you might want to ask your midwife or doctor:

-• Why are you offering me this test?
+• Why are you suggesting this test?

 • When will I get the results?